tmarrs/presentations/OSCON/2015/JSON-at-Work-Schema-Search-and-Transform/projects/README.md

 ## Project 2 - Schema Constraints and Conditional Content
+We have a basic Schema for EspressoCON.
 Let's wade in a bit deeper:
 * Expand the JSON document so that a customer can order a [muffin](https://github.com/tmarrs/presentations/blob/master/OSCON/2015/JSON-at-Work-Schema-Search-and-Transform/projects/EspressoCON.md#muffins) and/or [bagel](https://github.com/tmarrs/presentations/blob/master/OSCON/2015/JSON-at-Work-Schema-Search-and-Transform/projects/EspressoCON.md#bagels) with their drink.
   * Group the drink-related keys (Drink Type, Flavor, Milk, and Size) into a `drink` object.
   * Please be sure to use an `enum` for the `muffin`.